ernesro/Urbonas_Ernestas_BikeStores/README.md

 <br>

 You will then need a DTO **Object** that contains all the document data to replace in the template.
-In this example we have the `ExampleTemplate.java` and looks like this :
+In this example we have the `ExampleTemplate.java` that extends of `GenerableDocument` and looks like this :

 ```java
 		@Getter